ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty

-where indices $k, l, m \in [-\frac{f-1}{2}, \frac{f-1}{2}]$.
-Note that this is the equation for a zero-padded depthwise convolution, where dense 3D convolution is performed at each voxel in the feature map, with a unique kernel $\textbf{K}^c$ per semantic category $c$.
-As a result, this operation may be accelerated by GPUs and optimized through gradient descent since the sparse kernel is also differentiable.
+where integer indices $n, o, p \in [-\frac{f-1}{2}, \frac{f-1}{2}]$.} Note that this is the equation for a zero-padded depthwise convolution, where dense 3D convolution is performed at each voxel in the feature map, with a unique convolution filter $\textbf{K}^c$ per semantic category $c$.
+As a result, this operation may be accelerated by GPUs and optimized through gradient descent since the convolution operation is differentiable.

-Effectively, kernel $\mathbf{K}$ is a weight matrix where each weight represents a semantic and spatial likelihood of points being correlated.
-For example, if an input point is labeled road, then voxels nearby along the $X$ or $Y$ axes are also likely to be road and would have a large weight close to 1.
-In contrast, a point labeled as pole would have more influence over voxels nearby vertically rather than horizontally.
-An example slice of the kernel is illustrated in Fig. \ref{fig:KernelDemo}, which shows that the optimized kernels match our intuition.
-Cells within the kernel are calculated by querying the kernel function $k(d)$ by the distance to each voxel.
-After training on Semantic KITTI \cite{SemanticKITTI}, kernels converge such that the kernel for poles has a large weight across the vertical ($Z$) axis, while roads have a large weight along the horizontal axes.

-Following \cite{MappingSBKI} and \cite{BKIOccupancy}, we use a sparse kernel \cite{SparseKernel} as our kernel function since the sparse kernel fulfills the requirements listed in \eqref{eq:req1}.
+{ While it is possible to learn an individual weight for each position and semantic category in filter $\textbf{K}$, we found that restricting the number of parameters through a kernel function increases the ability of the network to quickly learn generalizable semantic-geometric distributions.
+Following \cite{MappingSBKI} and \cite{BKIOccupancy}, we use a sparse kernel \cite{SparseKernel} as our kernel function since the sparse kernel fulfills the requirements listed in {Eq. \eqref{eq:req1}}.
 Additionally, the sparse kernel is differentiable so that a partial derivative of the loss function with respect to the kernel parameters can be calculated.
-A plot of the sparse kernel function is included in Fig. \ref{fig:SparseKernel} for reference and is described mathematically in \eqref{eq:SparseKernel}, where the parameters are kernel length $l$, and signal variance $\sigma_0$.
-Note that for \eqref{eq:req1} to remain valid, $\sigma_0$ must be 1, leaving only one tune-able parameter for the kernel function.
-For two points $x$ and $x'$, let $d := \lVert x - x' \rVert$.
-The sparse kernel is calculated as
+A plot of the sparse kernel function is included in Fig. \ref{fig:SparseKernel} for reference and is described mathematically in Eq. \eqref{eq:SparseKernel}, where the parameters are kernel length $l$, and signal variance $\sigma_0$.
+Note that for Eq. \eqref{eq:req1} to remain valid, $\sigma_0$ must be 1, leaving only one tune-able parameter for the kernel function. }